-Remove the magnet in sterile conditions, using either general or local anaesthetic.
+Remove the magnet in sterile conditions, using either general or local anaesthetic:

-Make a small incision ensuring there is good access to the magnet.
-1.

-- Do not use monopolar electrosurgical instruments. - Keep bipolar electrosurgical instruments at least 1 cm away from the extracochlear electrodes. - Cut through any fibrous growth around the implant and expose 2. the magnet. - Using an elevator or similar instrument, carefully lift the lip of the 3. silicone elastomer recess and remove the magnet.
+- 1. Make a small incision ensuring there is good access to the magnet. - 2.
+Cut through any fibrous growth around the implant and expose the magnet. - 3.
+Using an elevator or similar instrument, carefully lift the lip of the silicone elastomer recess and remove the magnet.
 If a retaining suture runs across the magnet, move the suture out of the way.

-The surgical technique then differs according to whether the patient requires a single MRI exam or multiple exams over a period of time
+The surgical technique then differs according to whether the patient requires a single MRI examination or multiple examinations over a period of time.